Table of contents

 Strikes and thrusts, by hands and feet, as well as weapon defences, are a part of judo, but only in pre-arranged forms (kata) and are not allowed in judo competition or free practice (randori).

 Judo means ‘supple way’ in Japanese and is characterized by the indirect application of force to defeat an opponent.
 It tries to redirect the opponent’s force, use momentum, off-balance the opponent, or make use of superior leverage.
-Thus judo focuses on movements that enable a physically weaker individual to beat a physically stronger one.
+Thus judo focuses on movements that enable a physically weaker individual to beat someone physically stronger.

 General vocabulary